Death, Plunder & Propaganda: Poland's First English Tourists

 Taking part in the Crusades gave prestige, reputation and important contacts, together with wealth from looting and the absolution of your sins.
 They were considered a moral duty for knights.
 French chronicler Jean Froissart wrote about the more accomplished ones, whose Crusader trips included Prussia, Hungary, Turkey, Rhodes and Cyprus.
 It sounded like everybody should try it, at least once.

-6 Unusual People Offered the Throne of Poland
+6 Unusual People Who Were Offered the Throne of Poland

 Let’s imagine a typical conversation in an English noble family from the 14th century.